openstack/neutron/doc/source/devref/openvswitch_agent.rst

 this option is not at all appealing in the long term.

 Embracing option (B) in the long run may be complicated by the adoption of option (C).
-The development and maintainance complexity involved in Option (C) and (B) respectively poses the existential question as to whether investing in the agent-based architecture is an effective strategy, especially if the end result would look a lot like other maturing
+The development and maintenance complexity involved in Option (C) and (B) respectively poses the existential question as to whether investing in the agent-based architecture is an effective strategy, especially if the end result would look a lot like other maturing